marianogappa/cheesse/README.md

 # cheesse
-Simple package, server and CLI tool (and WebAssembly bindings) for all things chess.
+Simple package, server, CLI tool and WebAssembly binary for all things chess.

 Please note that this library is NOT YET ready for mainstream use.
-Its API is not final, two of its API methods are not fully implemented, and it hasn't yet been battletested against a massive corpus of games (only about 300).
+Its API is not final, two of its API methods are not fully implemented, and it hasn't yet been battle-tested against a massive corpus of games (only about 300).

 ## API